rust-lang/blog.rust-lang.org/posts/inside-rust/2023-11-09-spec-vision.md

 - One or more representatives from the operational semantics team
 - One or more representatives from Ferrocene (High Assurance/Availability, e.g. Automotive Industry.)
 - One or more representatives from Formal Methods Research and Development
-- Operating System Development (Rust for Linux; Microsoft)
+- One or more representatives from Operating System Development (Rust for Linux; Microsoft)

 ## Authority and Approval